Devotio Moderna: 1300s

 Devotio Moderna began as a lay movement; around 1374, Groote turned his parental house in Deventer into a hostel for poor women who wished to serve God.
 Though similar to Beguine houses, the hostel, and later communities of what came to be called the "Sisters of the Common Life", were freer in structure than the beguines and kept no private property.
 The women who lived in these houses remained, also, under the jurisdiction of city authorities and parish priests.
 Their way of life therefore sat somewhere between ordinary Christian existence 'in the world', and the formation of an ecclesiastically recognised religious order.

 From this point, several different loose forms of community emerged.
 On the one hand, various types of life for the female Devout were formed.
 Especially from the 1390s under the leadership of John Brinckerinck, one of Grote's early converts, the Sisters of the Common Life spread across the Netherlands and into Germany (with eventually about 25 houses in the former and about 60 houses in the latter).
 There were also many homes (mostly small and needy) inspired by the movement that were never formally attached to the Sisters of the Common Life, and may eventually have become Third Order Franciscans or Augustinian nuns.

 Among male followers, the movement was given impetus after Groote's death in 1384 by Florens Radewyns, who had become a priest based on Groote's advice.
 He gathered likeminded laity and clergy into houses of communal living, eventually known as the Brethren of the Common Life, which numbered 41 by the early 16th century.
 The majority of members in these communities were priests or candidates for the priesthood (clerics); the few lay brothers, the familiares, usually carried out the menial tasks of cooking, cleaning and tailoring.
 The communities did not take vows but led an austere life of penance, prayer, spiritual reading and work, most often the copying of manuscripts.
 In addition, the Brethren provided pastoral care and spiritual counsel to the sister houses, and at least some of the Brethren engaged in preaching.

 Groote's message of reform had also been aimed at clerics and priests, some of whom had joined the Brethren.
-In addition, under the leadership of Radewyns, some members in 1387 of the Deventer house nevewrtheless set up a new community at Windesheim, near Zwolle, and adopted the habit and rule of Saint Augustine.
+In addition, under the leadership of Radewyns, some members in 1387 of the Deventer house nevertheless set up a new community at Windesheim, near Zwolle, and adopted the habit and rule of Saint Augustine.
 Although living a cloistered life under vows, the new community kept many of the practices and spiritual values of the teaching of Groote and Radewyns.